Event system

 Observers are specific for different event types, and each observer can react only to one type.
 See below for how to react on multiple different types.

-- OnCreateEntity — Fires after a new entity is created.
+- OnCreateEntity — Emitted after a new entity is created.

-- OnRemoveEntity — Fires before an entity is removed.
+- OnRemoveEntity — Emitted before an entity is removed.

-- OnAddComponents — Fires after components are added to an existing entity.
+- OnAddComponents — Emitted after components are added to an existing entity.

-- OnRemoveComponents — Fires before components are removed from an entity.
+- OnRemoveComponents — Emitted before components are removed from an entity.

-- OnSetComponents — Fires after existing components are set from an entity.
+- OnSetComponents — Emitted after existing components are set from an entity.

 If multiple components are added/removed/set for an entity, one event is emitted for the entire operation.